Certified Apprentice Lighting Technician (CALT)

 When you enroll in the CALT program, you will receive the electronic training manual, Lighten Up!

 , access to take the CALT computer-based exam, and a three-year certification enrollment.
-Upon enrollment, participants have six months to take the exam.
+Upon enrollment, participants have 180 days to take the exam.
+ENROLL TODAY.

 Preparing for the Exam